data-integrations/google-cloud/docs/GCSMultiFiles-batchsink.md

 The 'avro' supports 'snappy' and 'deflate'.
 The parquet supports 'snappy' and 'gzip'.
 Other formats does not support compression.

+**Allow flexible schemas in Output**: When enabled, this sink will write out records with arbitrary schemas.
+Records may not have a well defined schema depending on the source.
+When enabled, the format must be one of 'avro', 'json', 'csv', 'tsv', 'delimited'.

 **Split Field:** The name of the field that will be used to determine which directory to write to.
 Defaults to 'tablename'.